 Treatment may include:

-Surgery may be needed to drain any abscess.
+Surgery may be needed to drain an abscess.

-Prompt treatment with antibiotics usually results in complete recovery, though it may take weeks, or even months, for swelling to disappear.
-The amount of time until recovery occurs will vary depending on the underlying cause.
+Prompt treatment with antibiotics usually leads to a complete recovery.
+It may take weeks, or even months, for swelling to disappear.

 Calling your health care provider